top of page

 THEMES

-All thinkers are encouraged to submit to allow for a wider examination of the theme.
-All submissions will go through blind peer review.
+All submissions will undergo a blind peer review conducted by our editorial board.
 Please submit a short bio, no more than 150 words.
 Bios are used for printing of selected articles and not for review.
 Please submit an abstract of 300-500 words to awatum@ofeverything.co by July 31st.
-Full essays are due by September 1st, with a round or edits to be sent back.
-January 1 is the last day for submission of edits.
-Final papers will be submitted through Duosuma.

 SEOUL_003 copy.jpg